Get Hardware Hash for Windows Autopilot

 Get-content .\Computers.txt | .\Get-WindowsAutoPilotInfo.ps1 -OutputFile deviceinfo.csv

-Get Device Information for Multiple Remote Devices ( Input from csv file)
+2.4 Get hardware hash for Multiple Remote Devices ( Input from csv file)

-To get hardware hash for multiple remote computers, the input can be provided from a CSV file.
-The computers name should be provided in CSV file in below format.
-Please note that ComputerName column header is mandatory when you provide input from a CSV (Comma Seprated File).
+To get a hardware hash for multiple remote computers, the input can be provided from a CSV file.
+The computer’s name should be provided in CSV file in the format below.
+Please note that ComputerName column header is mandatory when you provide input from a CSV (Comma Separated File).

 Hardware hash CSV